bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. note:: Find more about modules at the :ref:`Modules` page.
 A hello-world on a custom module can be found at the :ref:`Custom_Module` section.

-For the stated example task the following modules will be uploaded:
+For the stated example task we upload the following modules:

-- a TCP input module - *sj-regex-input* module - that accepts TCP input streams and transforms raw data to put them to T-streams and pass for processing;
+- a TCP input module - *sj-regex-input* module - that accepts TCP input streams and transforms raw data to put them to T-streams and transmit for processing;

 - a processing module - *ps-process* module - which is a regular-streaming module that processes data element-by-element.